frappe/helm/erpnext/README.md

 ### Database

-By default it installs pre configured MariaDB that works with Frappe/ERPNext sites.
+By default, this chart deploys a built-in MariaDB `StatefulSet` that works with Frappe/ERPNext sites.
+A built-in PostgreSQL `StatefulSet` is also available.

-PostgreSQL works with custom frappe apps only.
-ERPNext needs MariaDB.
+**Note:** ERPNext requires MariaDB.
+PostgreSQL can be used for custom Frappe apps that support it.

 Recommended alternatives as per priority:

 - [Managed DB](https://github.com/frappe/frappe/wiki/Using-Frappe-with-Amazon-RDS-(or-any-other-DBaaS)): Recommended AWS MariaDB RDS.
 - [Self hosted MariaDB](https://github.com/frappe/frappe/wiki/Setup-MariaDB-Server): Self hosted mariadb server setup for Debian or Ubuntu.
-- [In-cluster MariaDB](https://github.com/bitnami/charts/tree/main/bitnami/mariadb): It is used as sub-chart for this helm chart.
+- [Bitnami Subcharts](https://github.com/bitnami/charts/tree/main/bitnami/mariadb): For backward compatibility, the Bitnami MariaDB and PostgreSQL subcharts can be enabled.
+See the Using Bitnami Subcharts (Legacy) section.

 ### Managed Redis

 By default, this chart deploys two DragonflyDB instances, one for caching and one for the queue.
 DragonflyDB is used as an in-memory database, and having it in the cluster provides the lowest latency.

-Any managed Redis-compatible service with no auth and no SSL will work.
-It needs to be under a VPC and protected by a firewall.
-Check the [External Redis](#external-redis) section.
+For backward compatibility or other requirements, the Bitnami Redis subchart can be enabled instead.
+See the Using Bitnami Subcharts (Legacy) section.

+Alternatively, any managed Redis-compatible service can be used by providing the connection details in your `values.yaml`.

-## Installation
+## Configuration

-Customize values for following alternatives.
+Create a `custom-values.yaml` file to override the default settings.
+Below are examples for common configurations.

 ### Existing Storage Class